learn-co-curriculum/uci-mod-3-greed-lab/README.md

 ## Rules of Greed

-Greed requires at least 2 players and 6 six sided dice.
+Greed requires at least 2 players and 6 six-sided dice.
 Players take turns rolling dice following a set of rules.

 On a player's turn, the player starts by rolling all six dice.